 This elective, open to any student, will teach the correct methods of strength training, plyometrics, flexibility, muscular endurance training, and cardiovascular endurance training.
 Students will participate in a personalized weight-training program that will address their specific personal/sport fitness goals.
 Students will research various workout programs, nutrition, and other strength and conditioning topics.

 2 terms, solid & non-solid, .75 credit, C

 The Honors Seminar in Wellness is for the Senior or 1st Classman who has demonstrated a high level of achievement and interest in personal and community wellness.
 The student must be willing to pursue independent study of a proposed topic under the guidance of a faculty advisor.

 Students will select topics to study in depth, to be approved by the Honors Board of three Wellness Department instructors.
-Each student will complete a written project according to the original proposal, successfully complete an oral defense of the project and make a formal presentation during Parents Weekend and Alumni Weekend.
+Each student will complete a written project according to the original proposal, successfully complete an oral defense of the project and make a formal presentation to select members of the Wellness faculty.